|

 one (or more) for

-you.
-If you plan to bury the
+If you plan to bury the ashes

-the urn will need to be biodegradable.
+urn will need to be biodegradable.
 [Note:

 if you can't find a biodegradable urn locally,

-see the Green Burial Council's page 'Finding
+see the Green Burial Council's page 'Find

-a Provider' at the bottom under
+GBC Provider' at the bottom under

 'Approved Products', check the pull-down